ilyaselh/agency/src/blog/8-seo-tips-for-web-localization-for-global-markets.md

 \
 A 2014 study by the Common Sense Advisory, 85.3-percent of respondents the availability of pre-purchase information in their own language as a critical factor when it comes to buying items or services.\
 \
 Regardless of if you call it multilingual search engine optimization, or geolocational targeting, mindful SEO localization can alter both site structure and design.
-See our 8 web localization SEO tips on how to maximize the results of your localization project:
+See our 8 [website localization](https://englisharabictranslations.com/blog/arabic-website-localization-a-guide/) SEO tips on how to maximize the results of your localization project:

 ### 1. Don’t Confuse Localization with Translation